mmilburn/codecrafters-dns-server-java/README.md

       DNS server handles splitting questions into multiple packets then merges the answers into a single response packet).

-# TODO

-- [ ] Move classes into separate files
-- [ ] Restructure the project into a codebase that is simple to maintain and extend (demonstrate how I approach _software engineering_ versus just slinging code).

 # Test Run Video

 A short video of the code being run in the codecrafters test environment: